sourcegraph/about/handbook/ce/onboarding.md

 Each CE is expected to receive certification.
 Certification means new CEs have demonstrated full proficiency in each criteria area and are prepared to be able to successfully conduct customer meetings on their own.

 For certification, a rubric exists to assess a new CE's demo competency as they onboard to Sourcegraph.
-Each time a new CE leads a demo session, a tenured CE or CE manager will shadow them and fill out a scorecard upon completion.
+Each time a new CE leads a demo session, they will be shadowed by a tenured CE.
+Both the shadowing CE and the CE manager (via Chorus recording) will watch the demo and fill out a demo certification rubric.
 This will help provide feedback and give the new CE specific areas of focus.

-A CE is considered "Demo Certified" when they have scored a rating of 3 on all of the core competencies (Scoring options include: 1 - Insufficiently Demonstrated, 2 - Partially Demonstrated, 3 - Fully Demonstrated).
+A CE is considered "Demo Certified" when they have scored a rating of 3 on all of the core competencies by both the tenured shadow CE and the CE manager.
+(Scoring options include: 1 - Insufficiently Demonstrated, 2 - Partially Demonstrated, 3 - Fully Demonstrated).